Brian Mackenzie examines the various ways an athlete can be taught a new skill.

-Ideally, a skill should be taught as a whole as the athlete can appreciate the complete movement and execution of a skill.
-The whole method of instruction can sometimes mean the athlete having to handle complex movements e.g. the whole high jump technique.
+Ideally, skill should be taught as a whole as the athlete can appreciate the complete movement and execution of a skill.
+The entire method of instruction can sometimes mean the athlete has to handle complex movements, e.g. the whole high jump technique.

-When a skill is complex or there is considered to be an element of danger for the athlete then it is more appropriate to break down the complex movement into its constituent parts.
+When a skill is complex, or there is considered to be an element of danger for the athlete, then it is more appropriate to break down the complex movement into its constituent parts.
 The parts can then be taught and then linked together to develop the final skill.
-When a part instruction is used it is important that the athlete is demonstrated the whole skill so that they can appreciate the end product and understand how the set of parts will develop the skill.
+When a part instruction is used, the athlete must be demonstrated the whole skill so that they can appreciate the end product and understand how the set of parts will develop the skill.

 Whole - Part - Whole Instruction

 Initially, the athlete attempts the whole skill, and the coach monitors to identify those parts of the skill that the athlete is not executing correctly.
 Part instruction can then be used to address the limitations, and then the athlete can repeat the whole skill with the coach monitoring for any further limitations.

-No one method is suitable to all occasions, but studies have shown that:
+No one method is suitable for all occasions, but studies have shown that: